From Markov to Laplace: How Mamba In-Context Learns Markov Chains: Introduction

 {\bf Can we systematically characterize the ICL capabilities of Mamba?} \end{quote}

-To address this, in this paper we introduce a principled framework for theoretical and empirical analysis of Mamba's ICL capabilities via random Markov chains.
-Leveraging this framework, we uncover a surprising phenomenon: unlike transformers, even a single-layer Mamba efficiently learns the in-context Laplacian smoothing estimator, which is both Bayes and minimax optimal, for all Markov orders (\prettyref{fig:estimators}).
-Towards explaining this, we theoretically characterize the representation capacity of Mamba and demonstrate that the convolution mechanism plays a fundamental role in realizing the Laplacian smoothing.
-Further we showcase that these theoretical insights align strongly with empirical results, both on Markovian and complex natural language data.
-To the best of our knowledge, this is the first result of its kind connecting Mamba and optimal statistical estimators.
+In this paper, we approach this question from the point of view of representation power, and characterize Mamba's ICL capabilities on Markov processes, building upon the Markov-ICL framework originally introduced for transformers \citep{edelman2024evolution}.
+As opposed to a Mamba vs. Transformers comparison, here we leverage this framework for a detailed study of Mamba, and uncover an interesting phenomenon: even a single-layer Mamba efficiently learns the in-context Laplacian smoothing estimator, which is both Bayes and minimax optimal, for all Markov orders (Figs.~\ref{fig:estimators} and \ref{fig:deeper-mamba}).
+Towards explaining this, we theoretically characterize the representation capacity of Mamba and demonstrate that the convolution mechanism, together with selectivity and recurrence, plays a fundamental role in realizing the Laplacian smoothing.
+Importantly, we showcase that these theoretical insights align strongly with empirical results, even outside the realm of Markovian data.
+To the best of our knowledge, this is the first result of its kind connecting Mamba and optimal statistical estimators. \looseness=-1

 In summary, we make the following contributions: